-A member of the Children and Learning committee will be named as the SEND Governor.
-The Inclusion Leader will report to Governors on all aspects of provision for children with SEND including progress against their targets.
+A member of the Governing Board will be named as the Inclusion Governor.
+The Inclusion Leader will report to Governors on all aspects of provision for inclusion of all children including progress against their targets.

 Admissions Arrangements

 Our school welcomes all children.
 Further information and guidance about the admission of a child with a statement at the time of application can be found in the LEA booklet 'Primary Schools in Surrey'.